Causes for Adult Acne

 - Use oil-free makeup.
 Makeup products should say non-comedogenic, non-acnegenic, or won’t clog pores.
 Using heavy, oily makeups will create the ideal setting for acne to flare up.

-- Change up your skin care routine and make it simple.
-As you’ve aged, you may have gotten thick skin figuratively, but actually skin thins as we age.
+- Change up your skincare routine and make it simple.
+As you’ve aged, you may have gotten thick skin figuratively, but actually, skin thins as we age.
 What does this mean?
 Our skin is much more sensitive to products, including the ones we used as teens.
 Many of the products we swore by as young adults are way too strong for our skin now.
-Benzoyl peroxide and tea tree oils are great for the aging epidermis; benzoyl gently kills bacteria that causes acne and tea tree oils sooth skin.
+Benzoyl peroxide and tea tree oils are great for the aging epidermis; benzoyl gently kills bacteria that cause acne and tea tree oils smooth skin.

 - Try eating organic meats and dairy products, and cut down on sugary foods.
 Organically raised meats will often contain little to none of the hormones and steroids approved by the FDA.
 Avoid foods like pasta, white rice, white bread, and sweets.
 Reducing the substances you consume from these foods will reduce hormone levels, in turn helping your skin.